By Gary DeAsi

 The majority of marketers also struggle to effectively align teams and strategies with the customer journey, citing difficulties such as; lacking a single view of the customer, fragmented data sources, and budgetary constraints as top obstacles getting in the way.

 Increased Customer Demand for Personalization

-This complex, multi-channel, multi-touchpoint, time-spanning journey is also driven almost entirely by the individual customer, whose motivations, needs, values and requirements can differ completely from those of the customer to their right and to their left traveling along the same path; all of whom demand personalization.
+This complex, multi-channel, multi-touchpoint, time-spanning journey is also driven entirely by the individual customer, whose motivations, goals, values and requirements can differ completely from those of the customer to their right and to their left traveling along the same path – all of whom demand personalization.

-A couple statistics from the same report underscore the extent of that customer demand for personalization:
+A couple statistics from the same report underscore the extent of customers’ demand for personalization:

 - 52% of consumers are likely to switch brands if a company doesn’t personalize communications